 - Private money lender—for flexible, short, or long-term financing

 - Service Circle—functional relationships between tasks you’ll need for your investments

 - General contractor (for bigger remodels and pulling permits)

 If managing people and your property turn you off, then perhaps a fresh approach would work better.

-If you are asking—the best chance of finding your key team members is by networking with other like-minded real estate investors.
+If you are asking—the best chance of finding your key team members is networking with other like-minded real estate investors.

-At Noble Sky, we have a community of ready investors who can co-joint and partner up with your business entity if you want to invest in more significant projects.
+At Noble Sky, we have a community of ready investors who can co-joint and partner with your business entity if you want to invest in more significant projects.

 We have the SkyInvest Concierge, where we do 99% of the work for you.